avsa242/lsm6dsl-spin/README.md

 * SPI connection at 4MHz (P1), up to 10MHz (P2)
 * Set accelerometer and gyroscope full-scale, data rate
-* Read accelerometer raw data, or scaled to micro-G's
+* Read accelerometer raw data, or scaled to micro-G's (live or from FIFO)
-* Read gyroscope raw data, or scaled to micro-dps
+* Read gyroscope raw data, or scaled to micro-dps (live or from FIFO)
 * Data ready flags
 * Manually or automatically set accel/gyro bias offsets (accel: on-chip, gyro: in MCU RAM)
 * Soft-reset